Beaver County Polar Bear Plunge Supports Special Olympics

 BEAVER, Pa.
 (KDKA) – The seventh annual Beaver County Polar Bear Plunge to benefit Special Olympics Pennsylvania was held at Bridgewater Landings Marina on Saturday.

-Local law enforcement members played a big part in this year’s plunge by jumping in the river and ‘freezin for a reason’ in support of Special Olympics Pennsylvania athletes.
+Local law enforcement members played a big part in this year’s plunge by jumping in the river and “freezin’ for a reason” in support of Special Olympics Pennsylvania athletes.

 Participants of all ages jumped into the Beaver River with a minimum pledge of $50.